Will you be requiring applicants to complete the Supplemental ERAS application?

 As the pandemic has unfolded, our guiding philosophy as a residency leadership team in approaching the pandemic has been to prioritize resident safety and resident education.

 Regarding safety, we have ample PPE for our residents, and all residents are educated in best practices regarding donning/ doffing PPE as well as on ways to protect themselves and their families outside of work.
-We practice social distancing, including finding new workspaces so residents can spread out.
 We have ample supplies of masks (including N-95 and PAPR when indicated), gowns, face shields, and hand hygiene readily available.
 At our peak census in January 2021, we were able to quickly pivot to virtual learning methods to minimize crowding in conference rooms.
 Even at the peak, we had terrific support from the hospital allowing all inpatients with COVID to be cohorted onto 1-3 COVID teams which are non-teaching teams managed by Hospitalist physicians without residents.
-On occasion, senior residents on admitting shifts may be asked to admit a patient with COVID.
-In the ICU, residents participate in the care of COVID patients.
-In the residency, we have not had any cases of COVID due to workplace transmission.
+On occasion, residents will care for patients with COVID on their ward and ICU rotations.

 In terms of learning, our technology allowed us to rapidly augment our educational conferences to include digital/ virtual learning when necessary, so residents have been able to join the conferences from anywhere– any location in the medical center, home, or other places.
 Clinically, we saw a rapid shift in the ambulatory clinic from in-person visits to an increased proportion of telephone and video visits.
 Our technology came through again here, as we had already been using video visit capability prior to COVID and so residents have continued to be able to manage outpatients via in-person, telephone, or video visits.